aiida-phonopy/aiida-phonopy/README.md

 # AiiDA Phonopy plugin

-This a phonopy plugin for AiiDA.
-This plugin includes workflows to calculate phonons with supercell and finite displacement approaches.
-Currently VASP and QE are supported.
+This the official Phonopy plugin for AiiDA.
+This plugin includes workflows and post process calculation to compute phonons and related properties through supercells and finite displacements approaches.

+The workflows are designed to be used with ``aiida-common-workflows``, where several quantum engines can be chosen as the force calculator.
+Nevertheless, the implementation allows for the possibility to use such workflows in other plugins.
+Read the documentation for development for more information.